5 Ways to Keep Your Dog From Running Away While Camping

 2) Create a Cable Run Between Two Trees

 View this post on Instagram

-This can reduce the chance of your dog getting tangled around things, allow them more space to roam as the leash slides along the length of the cable run, and reduce or eliminate you having to constantly step over the leash.
+Using a cable run will reduce the chance of your dog getting tangled around things, allow them more space to roam as the leash slides along the length of the cable run, and reduce or eliminate the need to constantly step over the leash.

 The quickest way to make a cable run between two tress is to use a product specifically designed for that purpose like the Ruffwear Knot-a-Hitch™.

 The Ruffwear Knot-a-Hitch™ is a campsite dog-hitching system using climbing-inspired components and hardware.